TheBlackStallion/CHS-AP-Computer-Science-Resources-2016/README.md

 ## JavaScript Snake

-*This is a link to a fire game where you can click on the link at the bottem of the page called (Source Code).
+* This is a link to a fire game where you can click on the link at the bottem of the page called (Source Code).
-This link will take you to the creators Github account where you can check out the code for the game in addtion to the creators other works.
+* This link will take you to the creator's Github account where you can check out the code for the game in addtion to the creator's other works.

 http://patorjk.com/games/snake/